 This method includes two metal removal sub-methods called co-precipitation and adsorption.
 So as not to go into too

-The end-result is called the “precipitate” while the chemical that causes this is called the “precipitant.”
+The end result is called the “precipitate” while the chemical that causes this is called the “precipitant.”
 The most commonly used precipitants are sodium and calcium hydroxides or oxides which are used to increase the pH resulting in insoluble metal hydroxides.

-Finally, non-ferrous metal sensors are becoming widely used in sorting and extracting non-ferrous metals from scrap, most of which originated from
+Finally, non-ferrous metal sensors are becoming widely used in sorting and extracting non-ferrous metals from scrap, most of which originated from end-of-life vehicles or from e-waste.
+For example, sensors are used for the detection and extraction of specific non-ferrous metals from

 According to the Institute